gtaha23/MasterOS-v5/README.md

 - Note: This statistics are not tested !!

 # Updates / Logs
-- Update v0.05 (v0.5.2 for the timeline)
+- Update v0.07 (v0.5.4 for the timeline)
-- Added fonts
+- Added Rendering
-- Bootloader updated
+- Converted to C++
 - Kernel updated
-- Version showing added
+- Number to String conversion added